-Diplôme Supérieur d'Exécution (École Normale de Musique de Paris, distinction); Artist Diploma, M.M., Indiana University; D.M.A. (piano performance), University of Illinois
+Diplôme Supérieur d'Exécution (École Normale de Musique de Paris, distinction); MM and Artist Diploma, Indiana University; DMA (piano performance), University of Illinois at Urbana-Champaign

 Christos Tsitsaros began his musical studies at the Greek Academy of Music in his native country, Cyprus.
 At the age of 13, he won first prize in the "Keti Papaioannou" National Piano Competition for young musicians of the Conservatory of Athens.
 Upon completing his secondary education, he moved to Poland, where he studied at the Musical Academy of Lózd and later at the Frédéric Chopin Academy of Warsaw.
 There, he was admitted in the class of the world-known Chopinologist Jan Ekier.
 In 1981, he won first prize at the Gina Bachauer Institution Competition in Athens, which enabled him to continue his musical journey in Paris.
 While in Paris, he apprenticed with renown pianist Aldo Ciccolin and graduated from the Ecole Normale de Musique de Paris, obtaining the Dimplôme Supérieur d' Exécution unanimously.
 In 1986, after being granted a scholarship from the A. G. Leventis Foundation, he moved the the United States, where he pursued further artistic development at the coveted Jacobs School of Music of Indiana University in Bloomington, Indiana.
 There, he had the chance to study with the legendary György Sebök, and received an Artist Diploma and a Masters in Music degree (1989.)
 Subsequently, he entered the School of Music of the University of Illinois where he attained a Doctor of Musical Arts in Piano Performance (1993.)